 - To do the overhead, sit on the corner of a table with your arms extended overhead and palms facing away.
 Keep your back straight and core tight.
 That’s the starting position.

-- Assume you’ve gripped a pull-down bar and now bring your arms down toward your face until it reached close to your neck.
+- Assume you’ve gripped a pull-down bar and now bring your arms down toward your face until it reaches close to your neck.
 Then slowly return your arms overhead.
 That’s one complete rep. Do the desired number of repetitions.